anza-xyz/agave/net/README.md

 * Run `./init-metrics.sh -c testnet-dev-${user} ${user} `
   * Script will ask for a password, it is the same one you’ve created when making a user in the InfluxDB UI
   * Put the username you have used in preparation, not your login user name
+  * If you need to set influxDb host, edit the script
-* Watch the script spit out a config line in the very end like the following:
+* The script will configure the database (recreating one if necessary) and append a config line in the very end of `net/config/config` file like the following:
   * `export SOLANA_METRICS_CONFIG="host=${host},db=testnet-dev-${user},u=${user},p=some_secret"`
+  * You can store that line somewhere and append it to the config file when you need to reuse the database.
-  * You’ll want to store that into your shell’s environment so you can run `./init-metrics.sh -e` to quickly load it
+  * You can also store it into your shell’s environment so you can run `./init-metrics.sh -e` to quickly load it
-  * Alternatively, you'll need to run `./init-metrics.sh ${user}` every time you set up a new cluster
+  * Alternatively, you'll need to run `./init-metrics.sh` with appropriate arguments every time you set up a new cluster
-* Assuming no errors, your influxDB setup is now done and stored in shell environment
+* Assuming no errors, your influxDB setup is now done.
-  * Source your shell environment to be sure the new `SOLANA_METRICS_CONFIG` is loaded
 * For simple cases, storing `SOLANA_METRICS_CONFIG` in your env is appropriate, but you may want to use different databases for different runs of net.sh
   * You can call ./init-metrics.sh before you call net.sh start, this will change the metrics config for a particular run.
-  * You can manually rewrite `SOLANA_METRICS_CONFIG` in the `./net/config/config` file
+  * You can manually write `SOLANA_METRICS_CONFIG` in the `./net/config/config` file
 * By default, metrics are only logged by agave if `RUST_LOG` is set to `info` or higher.
 You can provide it as environment for `./net.sh start` command, or set this in your shell environment.
   ```bash
   RUST_LOG="info,solana_runtime=debug"